Jok3r182/ExpensesApp/README.md

 # ExpensesApp
-App made with React Native for expense tracking.
+App made with React Native to track expenses.